 • Finding an agent or self-publishing.

+This workshop is ideal for every writer, regardless of genre or level of skill.
 Bring your ideas, 10 pages of your work in progress (if you have a WIP), and writing materials (paper and pen or laptop) and prepare to write that book!

 Choose Your Novel Idea